-We all know that cruise cabins are small and obviously wheelchair accessible (or handicap cabins) are larger.
-But for those in a wheelchair, they really need that space!
+We all know that cruise cabins are small and obviously wheelchair accessible (or handicapped cabins) are larger.
+But those in a wheelchair, really need that space!
 As an OT I know that most wheelchairs can not fit through standard doorframes.
 Please be considerate and only book one of these cabins if you really require it.

 What are your thoughts on your stateroom?

 Our room was fantastic it had automatic opening doors and a very nice bathroom that had a built-in shower chair, so it was very safe!
 They were also emergency call buttons that you could use ( you have to call the front desk once you are aboard to activate them).
 The beds were super easy for wheelchair transfers!